FAQs for residents

 Is there a guest policy?

-Guests are permitted, however you may only apply to have one guest at a time for a maximum of three nights in the week.
-All overnight guests must be registered by 11pm on the day of their stay at the Residences Office.
-Guests must produce their dated guest pass to security upon request.
-Failure to register a guest with the office will result in you being charged a fee and your guest escorted off Residences.
-There are no overnight guests permitted on Residences during Orientation Week, study week or the exam periods.
+Guests are permitted, however you may only apply to have one guest at a time for a maximum of three nights in a seven day period.
+All overnight guests must be registered by 11pm on the day of their stay via the Resi App.
+Failure to register a guest may result in you being charged a fee, issued a breach and your guest escorted off Residences.
+There are no overnight guests permitted on Residences during Orientation Week, SWOTVAC (study week) or the exam periods.

 What about security?